polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 # --snip--

 [dependencies.support]
-default_features = false
+default-features = false
 git = 'https://github.com/paritytech/substrate.git'
 package = 'frame-support'
+rev = '<git-commit>'
-branch = 'v2.0'
+version = '2.0.0'

 # Develop against a git commit by specifying the same Substrate commit as your main node.
 # It is important to use the same Substrate commit to prevent dependencies mismatch.
 # rev = "<some commit hash>"